tibux/sun/README.rst

 How works
 ---------
-In fact comparing the two ChangeLog.txt files to a server and a local by countng how many packages have rebuilt or upgraded.
+Actually read the two dates of ChangeLog.txt files one the server and a local by counting how many packages have been upgraded and rebuilt.

 Installing
 ----------